Teluk Intan: Main economic activities

 The main economic activities in Teluk Intan are oil palm cultivation and palm oil production.
 Many plantations around Teluk Intan are owned by big corporations such as Sime Darby and United Plantations (UP).

 There are some other industries in Teluk Intan including shipbuilding and the textile industry.
 Shopping centres, modern cinema, shops, and educational institutions also bring many people to Teluk Intan weekly.
 Currently, the tourism industry is also booming in this small city.

-Shopping

-As it is the major town in Hilir Perak, Teluk Intan's shopping centres attract shoppers from nearby smaller townships and the surrounding area.
-They include: